By default or with the

 same columns included in some

 in your table.
-For the preceding query, note that the columns
+For the preceding query, the columns named in the

 body) are the